Sponsored by CareCredit

 Older Cat Losing Weight: 8 Common Causes

-As cats age, things change – their behavior, their playfulness, but also their health including their metabolism and their weight.
-Without enough protein, fat and other nutrients, senior cats lose muscle and start to look scrawny.
+As cats age, things change.
+Their behavior, playfulness, and health (including their metabolism and weight) may change.
+Without enough protein, fat and other nutrients, senior cats can begin to look scrawny.

-In fact, 15 percent of cats over 12 years old have a low body condition, meaning they do not have enough muscle or weigh less than they should.
+15 percent of cats over 12 years old have a low body condition, meaning they don’t have enough muscle or weigh less than they should.

 But how do you know if your older cat losing weight is normal?
-What does weight loss look like in senior cats and when should you discuss your cat’s weight with your veterinarian?
+What does weight loss look like in senior cats, and when should you discuss it with your veterinarian?
 Let’s explore senior cat weight loss in more detail.

 Senior Cat Weight Loss: Is It Common?